A few days ago, we played with the Poken I got from Jelle. It’s still in beta so I thought it would be good to write a brief review as feedback.

 When you connect the Poken to your computer you still need to open it and click the website link to upload the data (on a Mac that is).
 There is an autorun.inf file on the drive so I suppose it does this automatically on Windows, why not on Mac?

 Update: we created LazyPoken, a small application for Mac OS X that does exactly that.
-It starts your Poken when you connect it with you Mac.
+It starts your Poken when you connect it to a Mac.

 The hardware is probably the most visible part but there seems to be more work on the software part.
 The Poken system is a social community site: you add ‘friends’ and share profiles.
 Poken tries to be that little extra by adding your friends to other services as well (Twitter and Facebook to name two).
 They seem to add new services quickly when their Pokens get some buzz in a certain region.